kkthaker/LAMP-Innovative/README.md

 # LAMP Technology(2CSDE69)
 # Innovative Project

-# This is a online shopping portal.
+# This is a Online Shopping Portal.

 Project Functionalities with Description:-
 It is an Online Shopping website which has following properties.